Korean, Edit

 ○ Afferent arterioles are larger in diameter compared to efferent arterioles

-○ Constriction of afferent arterioles : Decreases blood flow to glomerular capillaries, reducing glomerular capillary pressure Decreased filtration rate
+○ Constriction of afferent arterioles: Decreases blood flow to glomerular capillaries, reducing glomerular capillary pressure Decreased filtration rate

-○ Constriction of efferent arterioles : Limits blood outflow, increasing glomerular capillary pressure Increased filtration rate
+○ Constriction of efferent arterioles: Limits blood outflow, increasing glomerular capillary pressure Increased filtration rate

-○ Dilation of afferent arterioles : Increases blood flow to glomerular capillaries, raising glomerular capillary pressure Increased filtration rate
+○ Dilation of afferent arterioles: Increases blood flow to glomerular capillaries, raising glomerular capillary pressure Increased filtration rate

-○ Dilation of efferent arterioles : Facilitates blood outflow, decreasing glomerular capillary pressure Decreased filtration rate
+○ Dilation of efferent arterioles: Facilitates blood outflow, decreasing glomerular capillary pressure Decreased filtration rate

-○ Vasoconstriction : Increases pressure in the arterial portion, decreases in the venous portion
+○ Vasoconstriction: Increases pressure in the arterial portion, decreases in the venous portion

 ③ Filtration Rate

-○ Renal Blood Flow (RBF) (unit: mL/min) : Blood flow through renal vessels in 1 minute
+○ Renal Blood Flow (RBF) (unit: mL/min): Blood flow through renal vessels in 1 minute

-○ Renal Plasma Flow (RPF) (unit: mL/min) : Plasma flow through renal vessels in 1 minute
+○ Renal Plasma Flow (RPF) (unit: mL/min): Plasma flow through renal vessels in 1 minute

-○ Renal Threshold : Concentration at which a substance starts to be secreted
+○ Renal Threshold: Concentration at which a substance starts to be secreted

-PAH : Completely removed from plasma
+PAH: Completely removed from the plasma.

 image